Columbia Heights station: Station layout

 The station has an island platform located underneath 14th Street, with an entrance at the intersection with Irving Street.
 It also features the "Arch II" design found at Congress Heights, Georgia Avenue-Petworth, Glenmont, and Mount Vernon Square.

 Public art

 Installed in 1999, Woven Identities is a mural and wall sculpture located in the Metro station.
 Installed as part of the DC Commission on the Arts and Humanities public art agenda the piece was created by D.C. architect Meghan Walsh, AIA and youth from Casa Del Pueblo Community Center.
 A series of painted panels, which appear like mosaics, the mural is abstract featuring faces representing the diversity of the Columbia Heights neighborhood.
 Neon lights of many colors glow from behind the framed painted mosaics.
+The piece was removed for repairs in 2024.